cypress-io/cypress/cypress/v0.0/documentation/3-Dashboard/1-Projects.md

 The record key is used to authenticate that your project is *allowed* to record.
 As long as your record key stays *private*, nobody will be able to record test runs for your project - even if they have your `projectId`.

 If you have a public project you should *still* keep your record key secret.
-If someone knows both your record key and your `projectId`, they could record test runs for your project - which would mix up all the of your results!
+If someone knows both your record key and your `projectId`, they could record test runs for your project - which would mix up all of your results!

 Think of your record key as the key that enables you to **write and create** builds.
 However, it has nothing to do with being able to **read or see** builds once they are created.